 Making the Switch to Gel Nail Polish

 Gel nail polish has only been on the market since 2010.
 Still the gel manicure has quickly become a salon staple.
-Nevertheless, for all those who are unsure about trying new gel polishes, we collected a list of their benefits for you:
+For those who are hesitant to try gel polishes, these are their benefits:

 1. Quick to dry

 Gel polish is thicker than ordinary nail polish.
-The primary feature distinguishing it from a classic manicure is a part of the curing application process since gel nail polish does not dry naturally.
+The primary feature distinguishing it from a classic manicure is that gel nail polish doesn't dry naturally.
+Gel polishes need to be cured under a UV or LED lamp in order for the gel polish to dry.

-Curing refers to placing your nails under an LED or UV light to activate the chemical process that dries each coat of polish.
-Given that gel nail application has additional time for the polish to cure, you can leave your appointment or at-home application immediately with perfectly dried nails.
+Curing refers to placing your nails under an LED or UV light to activate the chemical process that dries each coat of gel polish.
+With gel nail polish, you can leave your appointment or after applying at-home with flawlessly dry nails.

-With a quick-drying, durable formula, gel polish hardly chips.
-Your gel manicure is highly resistant to chipping or smudging, and the color will stay as bright and shiny as it was on day one.
+With a quick-drying, durable formula, gel painted nails hardly chip.
+Your gel manicure is resistant to chipping or smudging, and the gel color will stay as bright and shiny as it was on day one.

 While gel polish is generally said to last at least two weeks, your gel manicure may last as long as one month — or as long as you want to keep it.
 The only long-term side effect of wearing gel nails for a while is that your nail will eventually grow out.